cloud-devops-enthusiast/Microsoft-Azure/Azure Services/Azure Active Directory.md

 - You can use other Solutions for combining the registration of the device to Azure AD and the Mobile Device Management (MDM) like the Microsoft Intune.
 This is a cloud-based service which lets you to provide the management of the mobile devices and the PCs from a single console.
 This lets you to create the conditional access rules that can enforce the access from the devices which are registered to Azure AD and meet the security and compliance standards.

-- Azure AD Join is created for the scenarios where you have your own devices or servers which do not have the on-premises Active Directory Domain Services (AD DS) or the Azure AD Domain Services (AD DS), but you can use it for the conditions like branch offices, retail stores, or schools where you do not have the on-premises AD DS or the Azure AD DS.
+- Azure AD Join is created for the scenarios where you have your own devices or servers which do not have the on-premises Active Directory Domain Services (AD DS) or the Azure AD (AD), but you can use it for the conditions like branch offices, retail stores, or schools where you do not have the on-premises AD DS or the Azure AD DS.

+**Azure AD Schema**

+An Azure AD Schema is a set of objects which define the attributes and the objects which can be stored in the Azure AD.
+This schema has less number of objects than of the on-premises Active Directory Domain Services (AD DS) schema.
+The Azure AD schema is extensible, which means you can add your custom attributes to the same and can extend the schema too, at the same time it is reversible too, which means you can remove the custom attributes from the schema and can revert the schema to the original state.

+The effectiveness and efficiency of the features provided by the Azure AD depends on the schema.
+This schema can easily be seen as the blueprint of the Azure AD which can be easily seen in the existing deployments on the Cloud Services like Microsoft 365, Azure, and the Dynamics 365, which depends on the Azure AD for the identity management and support 'n' of users.

+Objects in the Application and Service Principal classes define the structure of the applications in Azure AD.
+Here an object in the application class represents the application defination and objects that are present in the service principal class consists of the instance in the current Azure AD tenant.
+Seperating away the two sets of characteristics allows you to define the application in one tenant and using it in multiple tenants by creating the service principal objects in each tenant.
+Azure AD creates the service principal objects automatically when you register the application in the Azure AD.